 What is Smartlook?

 Smartlook is an advanced analytics tool that can be used for analyzing the performance of websites, mobile apps, and mobile games.
 It’s a comprehensive solution that enables you to analyze visitor behavior in various ways and literally see how they interact with your website or app.

-Smartlook is easy to set up and use, doesn’t slow your device after installation, and is GDPR compliant.
+Smartlook is easy to set up and use, doesn’t slow your device after installation, and provides masking tools that you can use to minimize personal or sensitive information captured through the Smartlook platform.
 It offers various advanced features that will be discussed later in this article.
 What’s important about Smartlook is that it provides you with some information and features that are similar to the data collected by Google Analytics, such as the number of users who visited specific landing pages, analyzing the time they spent on a certain page, filtering users based on location or device (there are more than 30 filters you can use), finding out how many sessions took place on your website in a particular time, and much more.